Please put your answers to written questions in this lab, if any, in a Markdown file named

 finish, delete our kitten texture, FBO texture, FBO renderbuffer, and FBO itself.

-Submit your Github repo for this lab to the "Lab 11: Textures & FBOs" assignment on Gradescope, then get checked off by a TA during lab hours.
+Submit your GitHub link and commit ID to the "Lab 11: Textures & FBOs" assignment on Gradescope, then get checked off by a TA at hours.